lwangbm/Metis/README.md

     ```
     Output: the scheduling decision log files including the allocation matrix, constraint violations, time duration .etc will be store in the folder.

+## Baseline Method: Paragon

+Paragon is re-implemented in Python.
+For the sake of fair comparison, we feed it with the full interference matrix information as Medea.

+1. Make sure `interference_applist.csv` has been generated in former Medea setup:

+    ```
+    $ ls interference_applist.csv
+    ```

+    Otherwise, generate the performance-constraints used in Medea:

+    ```
+    $ cd Experiments
+    $ ./shell/GenerateInterference.sh
+    $ ls interference_applist.csv
+    ```

+2. Run Paragon of Medium size or Large size:
+    ```
+    $ cd Experiments/shell
+    $ # Medium size
+    $ ./RunParagonMedium.sh 200
+    $
+    $ # Large size
+    $ ./RunParagonLarge.sh 2000
+    ```

+    Output: the default output shows the average throughput for each testing group as well as the scheduling latency.

+    For detailed output including container placement and per-container throughput breakdown for each node, please add `-v` after each python script:

+    ```
+    $ cd Experiments
+    $ python3 ParagonExp.py --batch_set_size 200 --batch_choice 0 --size medium --verbose
+    ```

 # References